guptaanu412/example-course-specs/README.md

 <em>

-You are now ready to create a high-level overview of the course containing:
+You are now ready to create a high-level course overview containing:

-* a one-paragraph course description (i.e. a "sales pitch" to students)
+* a one-paragraph description (i.e. a "sales pitch" to students)
-* its learning objectives
+* learning objectives
-* a summary of its prerequisites
+* a summary of prerequisites

 Doing this earlier often wastes effort, since material is usually added, cut, or moved around in Steps 2-6.